lloydchang/politok/OBSERVABILITY.md

 # Observability & Analytics Setup Guide

-This document explains the comprehensive observability and analytics instrumentation in the polytawk apps.
+This document explains the comprehensive observability and analytics instrumentation in the politok apps.

 ## Services Integrated